(Click for bigger image)

 Ah, iPhone!
 Ever since I saw this MacWorld 2007 demonstration I wanted one.
 I mean, look at that video – it just looks right to use mobile device that way.
 Forget traditional scrollbars on the side, flick to scroll.
 Forget pressing zoom in and zoom out, pinch to do that.

 Also, I think that nowhere else is the genius of Steve Jobs so clearly demonstrated as on the input scheme for iPhone.
 Manufacturers spent years downsizing keyboards in portrait mode and losing half of device size that could be used more efficiently.
 Microsoft spent decades developing writing recognition algorithms.
 And in the end, Steve simply chose virtual keyboard that you can use with your thumbs (for the record Microsoft had, and still has one in WM - but you needed to use stylus to press buttons, and no one bothered to do that).
-I mean, it really strikes you as that story of NASA spending millions developing a pen that could be used in space (no gravity) while Russians solved problem by using pencils.

 Fast forward almost three years from then – everything introduced by iPhone is pretty much standard and expected when you buy fancy smartphone nowadays.
 Experiment with using iTunes to also sell apps turned out to be incredible move, bringing in tons of cash for to Apple and sparking “AppStore Gold Rush”.
 Now everybody wants to tap into the mobile apps field and even hardware manufacturers started opening their own stores.